 My name is Greg Henson.
-I write the blogs you read here and I serve as President at Sioux Falls Seminary.
-My primary goal is simply to develop relationships, programs, partnerships, and integrated processes which equip the church to change the world.
+I write most of the blogs you read here and I serve as President at Kairos University.

 I am passionate about the Church.
 It is God’s change-agent and theological education is simply part of what the Church should be doing.
-I serve at Sioux Falls Seminary because I believe we can positively impact the Church.
-In order for theological education to be relevant, accessible, and affordable, I believe we need to create very integrated systems which involve more than the work of a seminary.
+I serve at Kairos because I believe we can positively impact the Church.
+In order for theological education to be relevant, accessible, and affordable, I believe we need to create very integrated systems which involve more than the work of a university.

-At home, I serve as husband to Heather Henson and father to Lydia and Isaac.
+At home, I serve as husband to Heather Henson and father to Lydia, Isaac, Junia, and Priscilla.
 I love being with my family and serving alongside my wife in any ministry capacity possible.
-In my free time, I love rock climbing, basketball, and pretty much anything that could be defined as a high-energy activity.
+In my free time, I love mountain biking, rock climbing, basketball, and pretty much anything that could be defined as a high-energy activity.
 I also love to learn new things and create new possibilities.
 It is my belief that there is almost always a better way to do anything.
 I strive to make new things happen on a daily basis and it keeps me quite engaged in an ongoing process of learning, doing, and reflecting.